Sean Connaughton

 Sean Thomas Connaughton (born February 25, 1961) is an American attorney who was the Secretary of Transportation for the Commonwealth of Virginia from 2010 until 2014.
 He served as the Administrator of the United States Maritime Administration, an agency of the United States Department of Transportation, from 2006 until early 2009.
-Connaughton served as Chairman of the Prince William Board of County Supervisors from January 1, 2000 until his appointment as Maritime Administrator.
+Connaughton served as Chairman of the Prince William Board of County Supervisors from January 1, 2000, until his appointment as Maritime Administrator.
 He is also a lawyer, unsuccessful 2005 Republican candidate for Lieutenant Governor of Virginia, former United States Coast Guard officer, and a retired officer of the United States Naval Reserve.
 He was confirmed as Maritime Administrator by the Senate on August 3, 2006.

 President George W. Bush nominated Connaughton to serve as Commissioner of the Federal Maritime Commission.
 Congress did not take up the nomination.
 He left federal service to work as the Corporate Vice President of Government Affairs for the American Bureau of Shipping.
 Connaughton became the Secretary of Transportation in the Cabinet of Governor Bob McDonnell in January 2010.

 Education

-Connaughton is a 1979 graduate of Chaminade High School.
+Connaughton is a 1979 graduate of Chaminade High School in Mineola, New York.
 He received a B.Sc. from the United States Merchant Marine Academy in 1983 and a J.D. degree from George Mason University in 1992.
 Connaughton also has a Masters in Public Administration from Georgetown University and is a graduate of the Naval War College.